US Star Pacific Wrecks Your donation today supports the next 15 years

 Matt Holly adds:

 "The story now has an old version, a middle version, and my new one.
 The old version was created by Dirk Spennemann.
 It is incorrect.
-The middle story is what I produced for the National Park Service in 2000, which basically explained the Japanese had some float planes at the East end of Majuro that day, and possibly forced them to not try a rescue.
+The middle story is what I produced for the National Park Service in 2000, which basically explained the Japanese had some float planes at the east end of Majuro that day, and possibly forced them to not try a rescue.
 Also found was the Navy also lost a PB4Y on the same day and was also searching for it.
 In any case a search was made and no signs of life were seen at the aircraft, which was then bombed to avoid its assets or technology from falling into enemy hands.
 The bombs missed.
-All 10 crew were presumed captured and executed.
+All ten crew were presumed captured and executed.

 The crew reportedly escaped and fled to a small island to the northeast, where they were captured the next day.
-The zeros had reported the crash landing and a boat was immediately sent from Maloelap.
+The Zeros had reported the crash landing and a boat was immediately sent from Maloelap.
 (The boat was named the Kaikou Maru, which I discovered sunk in Maloelap in 1981).
-This information also included a photo of the crew, taken on Maloelap, in which the aircrew still has on flight gear and is clean shaven.
+This information also included a photo of the crew, taken on Maloelap, in which the aircrew still has on flight gear and is clean shaved.
 It was not a week later.
 The crew was reportedly paraded through the streets of Majuro, beaten and abused, including Marshallese who were forced to attend.
 I do not know if I believe this story, as I don't think they were in Majuro long enough to do this.
 But this is a local story.
-A machine gun from the aircraft was found in Laura during Majuros capture.
-There were few Japanese here, and they transferred to Mili Atoll.
+A machine gun from the aircraft was found in Laura during Majuro's capture.
+There were few Japanese here and they transferred to Mili Atoll.

 They were taken to Maloelap, and presumably treated well.
 They were reportedly attacked by Japanese pilots and crew, who had lost so of their buddies during the B-24 attacks.
-The Admiral reportedly gave them some of his whiskey and safe haven, and shipped them to Kwajalein the next day.
+The Admiral reportedly gave them some of his whiskey and safe haven and shipped them to Kwajalein the next day.

 The Japanese Admiral, in his notes to the investigating war crimes investigators, states the words 8 survivors of the crash.
 The photo on Maloelap shows 8 aircrew, and Osborne and his co-pilot are missing.
 There is no other information, and people searching for the lost aircrew after Majuro was captured looked for but did not find any crew.
 It has been presumed that the aircrew was executed on Kwajalein shortly before the American invasion on February 1, 1944.
 This was always presumed to be all 10 aircrew, but I think only the surviving 8 were killed on Kwajalein.

-About six months ago I was taking with some older Marshallese when showing them some of my US Navy war photos of the local population, trying to identify those in the pictures.
-Out of the blue this older woman asks me what about the 2 pilots buried at the end of Majuro?
+About six months ago I was taking with some older Marshallese when showing them some of my U.S. Navy war photos of the local population, trying to identify those in the pictures.
+Out of the blue this older woman asks me what about the two pilots buried at the end of Majuro?
 I nearly fell of my chair!
-Without prompting, I asked her to explain herself, as only I knew at this point that 2 were unaccounted for.
+Without prompting, I asked her to explain herself, as only I knew at this point that two were unaccounted for.
 She told me they were killed in the aircraft, and that the Marshalese near the end of Laura had found their bodies and buried them near the end of the island.
 They had done this secretly, and only a handful of people had known.
-The people asking the questions after the war never spoke to these people, and over the last few months I have 5 people still alive that may know the exact site.
+The people asking the questions after the war never spoke to these people, and over the last few months I have five people still alive that may know the exact site.
 I think Osborne and Cloyer are buried on Majuro!"

 Wreckage